 Original Czar Peter went to Europe for the first time in 1697 with a Grand Embassy to seek the settlement with the European monarchs and the Ottoman Empire.
-Ottoman Empire laid a siege of Vienna in 1683.
+Ottoman Empire laid siege on Vienna in 1683.
 How stop the Ottoman sultan from taking Vienna?

-The ensuing war of Western Europe with Empire lasted until Czar Peter alias returned home in 1699.
+The ensuing war of Western Europe with the Empire lasted until Czar Peter alias returned home in 1699.
 This Embassy was scheduled to take a couple of weeks only.
 Nobody of the Russian Grand Embassy returned back home.

 The King of England in concert with Kings of France, Austria, and Holland replaces the Russian Czar Peter with his look-alike super-agent in order to stop the imminent Russian and Ottoman invasions.
 This look-alike of Russian Czar Peter was an officer of the Ost-Indian-Company.